Igor Dokmanović

-Igor Dokmanović (born 6 September 1973 in Rijeka) is a Croatian handball coach and former player.
+Igor Dokmanović (born 6 September 1973) is a Croatian handball coach and former player.
 He is currently head coach at Norwegian club Bergsøy IL and since January 2018 coach at Kosovo men's national handball team.

 In October 2012 Dokmanović became interim head coach of RK Zamet before the arrival of Irfan Smajlagić.
 He coached the team for one match which they won away against Gorica.